weaverryan/websc-php-flex-2017/_slides/02-flex-basics.md

 SUCCESS WHEN:

-You can go to `http://localhost:8000` and see a Symfony "Route not found" error page!
+You can go to `http://localhost:8000` and see a Symfony "NotFoundHttpException" error page!
 Yay for errors!